botwiki/botwiki.org/content/projects/sidekick/index.md

   <div class="col-sm-12 col-md-5 no-pad" markdown="1">
 #### And more... [¶](#more-features){.pilcrow} {#more-features}

-Sidekick also lets you send private notifications, shows automatic contextual reminders, and you can use it to set up polls.
+Sidekick also lets you send private notifications and shows automatic contextual reminders.

 Sidekick is under active development and everyone is welcome to help add new features [in our Botmakers Slack group](https://botmakers.org/) 😊